widmogrod/zf2-assetic-module/README.md

 </head>
 ```

+4. run `php index.php assetic setup` - this will create directory structure
+5. run `php index.php assetic build` - this will build all assets
-4. Refresh site and have fun!
+6. Refresh site and have fun!

 ### Complex configuration example